ci-plugins/document/store/plugins/create-plugin/plugin-dev-guide/java.md

-## Java plug-in development guidelines
+## Java plugin development guidelines

 ## I. The overall structure of the project is as follows